An Assignment provides an efficient method of collecting and grading papers from students.

 • Maximum submission size: set a limit to the file size.

 • Accepted file types: enter the allowed file type, such as PDF, .docx, .pptx, etc. Moodle will prevent students from submitting the wrong file type.
+If left empty, then all file types are allowed.
 PDF is recommended.

 • Feedback comments: allows feedback to be typed directly into the grading screen.